 - It assumes all requests are GET,

 - and all addresses are paths (not URLs),

 - that don't have any hex-quoted bytes in them,

-- and that read returns the full number of bytes requested.

 - It further assumes that all headers are completely irrelevant, and just throws them out.

-- It only accepts one connection at a time.

 - It assumes the specified file exists,

-• and blindly sends it over the connection.
+- and blindly sends it over the connection,

+- with incomplete headers (maybe just the first line and a blank).